 - Using Buzzsumo.
 This tool allows you to search for the most popular blog posts about any topic.

 - Hanging out in industry-specific forums.
 Doing this can help you discover what questions your target audience is asking in relation to your business.

 - Reading comments on your successful competitors’ blogs.
-Chances are, their readers ask questions in the comments section.
+Chances are, their readers ask questions in the comments section or on social.
 Can you write a blog post that addresses those questions?
 If so, do it!

 2. You don’t share opt-in freebies in your blog posts.